-Anxiety Disorders are the most common mental disorders worldwide and in the United States, Anxiety itself is a normal bodily response to stress.
+Anxiety Disorders are the most common mental disorders worldwide, and in the United States, anxiety itself is a normal bodily response to stress.
 It can assist in motivation, alertness and can help us protect ourselves from potentially harmful or dangerous situations.
 Anxiety becomes a problem when it begins to hinder daily activities and functioning.
-People with anxiety disorders struggle with feeling a high state of panic or worry almost all the time even when there is no real threat being posed.
-The World Health Organization estimates that there are 40 million adults (18% of the population) in the United States that are affected by a type of anxiety disorder.
-It is also important to know that anxiety is a manageable and treatable disease, but due to the negative stigma around seeking treatment only 37% of those suffering with an anxiety related illness seek care.
+People with anxiety disorders struggle with feeling a high state of panic or worry almost all the time, even when there is no real threat posed.
+The World Health Organization estimates that 40 million adults (18% of the population) in the United States are affected by a type of anxiety disorder.
+It is also important to know that anxiety is a manageable and treatable disease.
+Still, due to the negative stigma around seeking treatment, only 37% of those suffering from an anxiety-related illness seek care.

-In an effort to cope with their symptoms, individuals suffering from anxiety disorders commonly struggle with substance abuse and chemical dependency problems.
-The National Institute on Drug abuse states that individuals with anxiety are twice as likely to suffer from alcohol and drug addiction than the rest of the population.
-Knowing that anxiety is often a co occurring disorder alongside addiction; understanding the symptoms, risk factors, and treatments for anxiety can help you or a loved one escape the negative and daunting effects of living with an anxiety disorder.
+Individuals suffering from anxiety disorders commonly struggle with substance abuse and chemical dependency problems to cope with their symptoms.
+The National Institute on Drug Abuse states that individuals with anxiety are twice as likely to suffer from alcohol and drug addiction than the rest of the population.
+Knowing that anxiety is often a co-occurring disorder alongside addiction, understanding the symptoms, risk factors, and treatments for anxiety can help you or a loved one escape the adverse and daunting effects of living with an anxiety disorder.

 Individuals experience this type of anxiety disorder after experiencing a traumatic event such as a natural disaster, domestic violence, childhood neglect and abuse, sexual assault, violent crime and military combat.
 Symptoms of PTSD are characterized by increased irritability and anger, flashbacks, nightmares, paranoia, and social withdrawal and isolation.

 Characterized by an unreasonable or heightened fear of interacting with others and being in social situations.
-Fears of not being able to escape disaster when in a crowd, appearing in crowded places, participating in social activities and public speaking.
+Fears of not escaping disaster when in a crowd, appearing in crowded places, participating in social activities, and public speaking.
 People with SAD also tend to feel an overwhelming worry and self-consciousness about others judging them or being publicly embarrassed or ridiculed.

-appears in those who have had traumatic experiences with abandonment or trauma.
-Symptoms include feeling intense fear and nervousness when a person you are close with leaves your sight and always worrying that something bad is going to happen to the people that you love.
+Appears in those who have had traumatic experiences with abandonment or trauma.
+Symptoms include feeling intense fear and nervousness when a person you are close with leaves your sight and constantly worrying that something terrible will happen to the people you love.

-The persistent misuse of substances including drugs and alcohol and other medications can trigger symptoms of an anxiety disorder.
+The persistent misuse of substances, including drugs and alcohol, and other medications, can trigger an anxiety disorder.

 Talk therapy can be an effective way to discuss and identify struggles and triggers associated with anxiety disorder.
-It can also be a safe place to discuss past trauma or events that may be a part of the cause for the persistent anxiety, talk therapy can help individuals take an all-encompassing approach to combating their symptoms while addressing underlying concerns related to emotional pain, loss, grief, and substance abuse.
+It can also be a safe place to discuss past trauma or events that may be a part of the cause of the persistent anxiety.
+Talk therapy can help individuals take an all-encompassing approach to combat their symptoms while addressing underlying concerns related to emotional pain, loss, grief, and substance abuse.